A Stolen Secret From Thai Restaurants

 - Combine all ingredients together and store in a well-sealed container in the fridge.

-- When using, you need 1 Tbsp of sauce per 1 serving of stir-fry.
+- When using, you need 1 tablespoon of sauce per 1 serving of stir-fry.
 This is a rough estimate, so be sure to taste and adjust every time.

 - You may want to add ¼ - ½ teaspoons of sugar per serving of stir-fry, depending on other ingredients and the flavour you're going for.